MyEtherWallet/knowledge-base-v3/src/content/tokens/showing-and-loading-tokens.md

 ![](../images/tokens/loading-tokens-1.png)

-### 2. Click the token you want to load (where it says "Click to Load".
+### 2. Click the token you want to load, where it says "Click to Load".

 ![](../images/tokens/loading-tokens-2.png)